ctongfei/gizmos/README.md

   - Returning-same-trait principle: Instead of the uniform-return-type principle of the Scala standard collection library, Poly-collection returns the most fined-grained trait possible without much performance loss.
 This eliminates a lot of unnecessary intermediate structure building.
-For example, a `map` on an `ArraySeq` would return a read-only lazy `IndexedSeq` instead of a full-fledged `ArraySeq`.
+For example, a `map` applied on an `ArraySeq` would return a read-only view, or a lazy `IndexedSeq` instead of a full-fledged `ArraySeq`.

   - Various algorithms provided out of the box: binary search; disjoint sets; A* search; ...